bindu290301/HW2_neural/VIDEO_SCRIPT.md

 # Home Assignment 2 - Video Presentation Script

 ## Opening
-Hello, my name is Ramya Modala.
+Hello, my name is Bindu sri Gurrala.
 This is my Home Assignment 2 for CS5720 Neural Network and Deep Learning at the University of Central Missouri.
 I will briefly demonstrate all five questions.

 ## Question 1 - RNN Text Generation
 For Question 1, I implemented character-level text generation using an LSTM.
 I loaded Shakespeare text, created a character vocabulary, converted the text to integer sequences, and trained an embedding-LSTM-Dense model to predict the next character.
 The generation function samples one character at a time.
 I also compare temperature values.
 Lower temperature makes the output more predictable, while higher temperature increases randomness and diversity.